andsmedeiros/uevloop/README.md

 ```
 Segment 1 would be ignored, `report_error` would be invoked and print `promise was rejected with error 'Asynchronous operation failed'` and, at segment 3, `done` would be invoked and print `operation done with state 'rejected'`.

 Resettling can also be used for recovering from errors if it commutes back to `resolved` state.
-This constitutes an excellent exception system that allows errors raised in loose asynchronous operations to be rescued consistently Even exclusively synchronous processes can benefit from this error rescuing system.
+This constitutes an excellent exception system that allows errors raised in loose asynchronous operations to be rescued consistently.
+Even exclusively synchronous processes can benefit from this error rescuing system.

-As a last note, segments can also resettle a promise as `pending`.
+As a last note, segments can also resettle a promise as `UEL_PROMISE_PENDING`.
 This halts the synchronous stage immediately, leaving any unprocessed segments in place.
 This phase can be restarted by either resolving or rejecting the promise again.

 #### Nested promises